1What is the fundamental representation of a word in a Vector Space Model (VSM)?

 38If a word vector has a magnitude of 1, it is called:

-A.A normalized vector
+A.A complex vector

 B.A sparse vector